Employees at work but unwell: what's the cost to your business?

 The data shows a workforce struggling to find the downtime we all need to maintain our wellbeing.
 And in small businesses, where teams may be compact, the consequences of poor employee wellbeing can be far-reaching.

-That’s why at Bupa, we believe in having an open dialogue with businesses to ensure employee wellbeing is understood and well-managed.
+That’s why at Bupa, we believe in having an open dialogue with businesses to make sure employee wellbeing is understood and well-managed.
 We’ve spoken to small businesses to get their thoughts on the issue and its impact on productivity.
 Here’s what one small business had to say: